JasonYuan869/Secure-Discord/README.md

 - [] Basic UI injection into Discord's web app ("send secure message" button, "decrypt message" button)
 - [] Implement the double ratchet algorithm
 - [] Implement key storage

+## Questions
+- Can I use `libsignal` directly?
+  - Probably not, some of the dependencies don't compile to wasm target so it would be difficult to run in the browser

+  ## Questions
+  - Can I use `libsignal` directly?
+    - Probably not, some of the dependencies don't compile to wasm target so it would be difficult to run in the brow.